mohamedgh16/Connecting-library-application-to-SQL-Server-using-Windows-forms/README.md

 ### Introduction

-windows forms is one of the best tools used in making applications.
-With windows forms, you can make a variety of applications, from a mini calculator to a library application that connects to a database.
-In this tutorial, we will connect a library application using Windows forms to a database using SQL Server.
+Windows forms is one of the best tools used in making applications.
+With windows forms, you can make a variety of applications, from a mini calculator to a library application that uses a database.
+According to [Mincrosoft](https://docs.microsoft.com/en-us/dotnet/desktop/winforms/overview/?view=netdesktop-5.0), Windows Forms is a UI framework for building Windows desktop apps.
+It provides one of the most productive ways to create desktop apps based on the visual designer provided in Visual Studio.
+Functionality such as drag-and-drop placement of visual controls makes it easy to build desktop apps.

-In this tutorial, we will use a windows forms project and work on it, we will add new forms that will add edit & delete books from the library, we will also manage the authors, the stores & the publishers stored in the database.
-We will display the information of each attribute & refresh it each time a change accrues.
+In this tutorial, we will connect a library application to a SQL database server using Windows forms.
+We will use a windows forms project to add new forms, edit or delete from the library.
+Also, we will manage the authors, the stores & the publishers in the database, and display the information of each attribute & refresh it each time, a change accrues.

 ### Prerequisites

 Before we begin, it would help you as the reader to have the following:

-- A basic understanding of C# programming language.
+- A basic understanding of the C# programming language.
 - A basic understanding of Windows forms.
 - Visual Studio installed on your system.
 - SQL Server installed on your system.